LinkedIn Verification: what is it and should B2B marketers care?

 Form Design for High-Converting B2B Landing Pages

+In previous articles we’ve looked at the overall information architecture of a B2B lead gen landing page and considerations around the call-to-action.
 Once those parts of your landing page have done their job there’s one crucial step remaining – you need the visitor to complete and submit a form.

 In this article we’ll look at how to design your B2B landing page forms to get the best possible results.